 The inspector should ask the licensee representative to identify any recent problems related to the licensed program, such as equipment failures and unusual radiological problems (e.g., excessive personnel exposures, unexpected releases to the environment, quality assurance problems, loss of material).
 The representative’s responses may help the inspector assess licensee management’s awareness of the radiation protection program.

-When an inspection is likely to involve information, , the inspector should discuss with licensee management during the entrance meeting how the information will be handled during the inspection.
+When an inspection is likely to involve sensitive information, including but not limited to proprietary, security-related, personally identifiable, and patient information, the inspector should discuss with licensee management during the entrance meeting how the information will be handled during the inspection.

 (b) Follow up on Previous Items.
 Determine whether the licensee followed up on cited violations identified during the previous inspection.
 Determine whether the licensee took the corrective actions as described in its response to the Notice of Violation (NOV) and followed-up on safety concerns and unresolved issues identified during the previous inspection, including allegations.